 - Members’ Integrity, providing confidential conflict of interest advice to MPPs;

-- Ministers’ Staff Ethical Conduct, providing conflict of interest advice and direction to public servants in ministers’ offices;
+- Ministers’ Staff Ethical Conduct, providing conflict of interest advice to public servants in ministers’ offices;

-- Lobbyist Registration, operating Ontario’s lobbyist registry and conducting investigations into matters of potential non-compliance;
+- Lobbyists Registration, operating Ontario’s lobbyist registry and conducting investigations into matters of potential non-compliance;

-- Disclosure of Wrongdoing, receiving whistleblowing disclosures from current and former members of the Ontario Public Service;
+- Disclosure of Wrongdoing, receiving whistleblowing disclosures from current and former Ontario public servants;

-- Public Sector Ethics, providing conflict of interest advice and direction to a broad range of public servants; and,
+- Public Sector Ethics, providing conflict of interest advice and direction to certain public servants in public bodies and,

 - Expenses Review: